 Requirements for the Doctor of Ministry degree can usually be met within 36 months of enrollment.
 Students may complete program requirements over a longer time, provided all requirements are met within six years of first enrollment.

 Application Deadline: Entry into the program begins each year in the Fall semester.
+Application deadline is April 15.
 For specific information please contact firstname.lastname@example.org.

-The current CRCDS Academic Catalogue may be viewed at this link.
+The current CRCDS Academic Catalogue may be viewed here.